-The Ledger Nano S embeds a set of sensitive services.
+The Ledger Nano X embeds a set of sensitive services.
 One of them is related to the management of crypto assets.
-For instance, an End-User can create on his Ledger Nano S a set of accounts linked to several cryptocurrencies (Bitcoin, Ethereum, Ripple).
-The Apps installed on the Ledger Nano S can sign transactions to unlock the funds.
+For instance, an End-User can create through his Ledger Nano X a set of accounts (e.g. a professional account, an individual account, a family account) linked to several cryptocurrencies (e.g. Bitcoin, Ethereum, Ripple).
+The Device Apps installed on the Ledger Nano X can sign transactions to unlock the funds.

-Note that the Ledger Nano S offers several sensitive services (FIDO, Password Manager) which can be interesting for an adversary as well.
+Note that the Ledger Nano X offers several sensitive services (FIDO, Password Manager) interesting for an adversary as well.